I will sometimes make a scoutmaster a good deal on a quality knife.

 by Leon Pantenburg

 The knives I review must sometimes be sold to pay the operating expenses of this website.
-There are several that won’t be sold, but one of my keepers now belongs to an active scoutmaster.
+There are several that won’t be sold, but one of my keepers now belongs to a hard-working scoutmaster.

-The screaming-deal, you-can’t-beat-this-deal, scoutmaster-only bargain price I gave to scoutmaster Matt Banton comes with some provisos – among them, is that the knife will be used to teach scouts, and that if an interesting story comes up along the way they let me know.
+The screaming-deal, you-can’t-beat-this, scoutmaster-only bargain price I gave to scoutmaster Matt Banton on my L.T.
+Wright Genesis came with some provisos.
+Among them, is that the knife will be used to teach scouts, and that if an interesting story comes up along the way they let me know.
 After we sorted through my inventory, Matt narrowed his choices down to two: the Battle Horse Knives Feather Stick and the L.T.
 Wright Genesis.

 This is a note Matt sent me after his Genesis was used to make some backcountry emergency equipment: